Snow Clearing Updates

 Why do the plows go so fast?

-I'm very concerned about our environment.
 Why don't you eliminate the use of salt?

 Salt is an effective tool for improving winter roadway conditions and safety.
 The City mixes salt with winter traction materials at a concentration of two (2) per cent to prevent stockpiles from freezing and to allow for even distribution by plow trucks.

 Direct salt (100 per cent salt) applications onto surfaces are only used when necessary and if conditions allow.
 The City has a plan to help with salt management strategies.

 Snow clearing routes are based on a colour-coded priority system factors in considerations like garbage collection days and the amount of snowfall over a 24-hour period.

 How do I make sure that my property improvements don't get damaged by snow plows and graders?